tinuzz/wp-plugin-trackserver/readme.txt

 Fixed:
 * Properly escape user-supplied input that is used in printf() format strings
+* Make the default tile server URL use https instead of http

 = v4.0.1 =
 Release date: 23 February 2018